pschy/NewEx-openapi/README.md

 # NewEx-openapi

-* REST API CN.md: you could make your sdk with the API.
+* REST API CN.md: you could make your sdk with the API